elixirland/xlp-book-club-API/README.md

 - Books and pages are stored in a PostgreSQL database
 - Each book has a title
 - Each book can have multiple pages
-- Each page has some text-only content
+- Each page has text-only content
 - A book can have one active page (or none)
 - Book titles are not guarenteed to be unique